 Recomm endation Sport Strategic Recommendation Priority Sites / Areas / Clubs Action Timescale s Responsibilities Work with new club to agree targets to be achieved linking with the new ground to be provided and the best way to achieve the growth objectives (C5).
-NCB/ Club C3 Maintain and enhance the quality of existing cricket pitches to ensure that they continue to meet standards required for the Groundstaff on all pitches including MDC sites and club bases.
-Board to review existing grounds and NCB/Clubs/MDC (Parks) local cricket leagues.
+NCB/ Club СЗ Maintain and enhance the quality of existing cricket pitches to ensure that they continue to meet standards required for the pitches including MDC sites and club bases.
+Work with ECB/ Notts Cricket Board to review existing grounds maintenance procedures against ECB Best Practice Specifications and update to ensure that pitches are receiving appropriate maintenance and that best use is made of available budget. and NCB/Clubs/MDC (Parks) local cricket leagues.
 This should include; Support clubs to regularly review their maintenance schedules in line with best practice.
-Ongoing NCB / Clubs grounds maintenance schedules meet with ECB guidance and learning from best practice Ensure that all relevant groundsmen maintaining cricket pitches receive up to date and appropriate training and have ongoing input from IOG and / or local cricket board advisors.
+Ongoing NCB / Clubs Ensuring that grounds maintenance schedules meet with ECB guidance and learning from best practice examples Ensure that all relevant groundsmen maintaining cricket pitches receive up to date and appropriate training and have ongoing input from IOG and / or local cricket board advisors.
 This should include attendance at training sessions and support from ECB specialist pitch advisors.
 This Ongoing NCB / Clubs/MDC (Parks)

-Recomm endation Sport Strategic Recommendation Priority Sites / Areas / Clubs Action Timescale s Responsibilities elsewhere in the county, as well as local Cricket Board support in maintenance.
-Carrying out / supporting required groundworks to maintenance for the support of the sup should provide an important support and mentoring network that will be beneficial to the clubs both in terms of succession planning, and to the long term quality of cricket pitches.
-The Nottinghamshire Cricket Board are currently exploring an apprentice scheme opportunity which should be explored. improve quality of existing squares and outfields where issues are identified.
-This is likely to No immediate priorities identified, although outfield at Chesterfield Road would benefit from decompaction. to identify the improvements required through the use of detailed professional quality Ongoing NCB/MDC (Parks) include; - Outfield levelling - Work to improve condition of Provide ongoing support to improve quality of existing facilities.
+Recomm endation Sport Strategic Recommendation Priority Sites / Areas / Clubs Action Timescale s Responsibilities elsewhere in the county, as well as local Cricket Board support in maintenance. • Carrying out / supporting required groundworks to improve quality of existing squares and outfields where issues are identified.
+This is likely No immediate priorities identified, although outfield at Chesterfield Road would benefit from decompaction. to identify the improvements required through the use of detailed professional quality Ongoing NCB/MDC (Parks) include; - Outfield levelling - Work to improve condition of Provide ongoing support to improve quality of existing facilities.
 This should include support to identify opportunities for capital investment to address existing identified issues and then ongoing appropriate maintenance techniques.
 Ongoing NCB/MDC (Parks)

 Recomm endation Sport Strategic Recommendation Priority Sites / Areas / Clubs Action Timescale s Responsibilities square - Improveme nts to the standard of club pavilions.
 Explore the potential to lease the Chesterfield Road Club to Mansfield CC (or come to an alternative partnership arrangement) to enable the club to receive greater control over the management and maintenance of the facility.
-Ongoing NCB/MDC (Parks)/Club Clubhouse Facilities: • Chesterfield Road • Clipstone Miners Welare Support improvements to clubhouses where these are required through the provision of capital funding and / or preparing / supporting external funding bids to facilitate qualitative improvements.
+Ongoing NCB/MDC (Parks)/Club Clubhouse Facilities: Chesterfield Road Clipstone Miners Welare Support improvements to clubhouses where these are required through the provision of capital funding and / or preparing / supporting external funding bids to facilitate qualitative improvements.
 Note that there is potential that improvements to facilities at Clipstone Miners Welfare could be linked to developments at this site for football.
-Medium Term NCB/ / FA C4 Support cricket clubs in the improvement of training facilities to enhance club Road (non turf wicket) Support improvements to training facilities where need is identified through the provision of capital funding and / or preparing / supporting external funding bids to facilitate qualitative Short Term NCB/MDC (Parks and Leisure)
+Medium Term NCB/ / FA C4 Support cricket clubs in the improvement of training facilities to enhance club Chesterfield Road (non turf wicket) Clipstone Miners Support improvements to training facilities where need is identified through the provision of capital funding and / or preparing / supporting external funding bids to facilitate qualitative Short Term NCB/MDC (Parks and Leisure)

-Recomm Sport endation Strategic Recommendation Priority Sites / Areas / Clubs Action Timescale s Responsibilities sustainability and improve overall performance. - This should include improvements (or provision of) both appropriate training nets and artificial wickets for all clubs.
-The aspiration is for all clubs to have; At least one artificial wicket Access to appropriate training nets Support improvements to training facilities where these are required through the provision of capital funding and / or preparing / supporting external funding bids to facilitate qualitative improvements Ongoing NCB/MDC (Parks and Leisure)
+Recomm : endation Sport Strategic Recommendation Priority Sites / Areas / Clubs Action Timescale s Responsibilities sustainability and improve overall performance. • This should include improvements (or provision of) both appropriate training nets and artificial wickets for all clubs.
+The aspiration is for all clubs to have; • At least one artificial wicket • Access to appropriate training nets improvements.
+Support improvements to training facilities where these are required through the provision of capital funding and / or preparing / supporting external funding bids to facilitate qualitative improvements NCB/MDC (Parks and Leisure)